LinkNacional/woocommerce-invoice-payment/README.txt

 Invoice payment generation and management for WooCommerce.

 == Description ==
-The free <a href="https://www.linknacional.com/wordpress/plugins/">Invoice Issue plugin</a> is an extension for  WooCommerce, which came to facilitate billing over the internet.
+The free <a target="_blank" href="https://www.linknacional.com/wordpress/plugins/">Invoice Issue plugin</a> is an extension for  WooCommerce, which came to facilitate billing over the internet.
 With it, you can generate new invoices and send them to your customers via email, with a payment link.
 Another great advantage is that it can offer different payment options for paying off the invoice.

 **Dependencies**